-The significance of isolates from clinical specimens, such as respiratory secretions from intubated patients or specimens from open wounds, is difficult to determine because they often represent colonization.
+The significance of Acinetobacter isolates from clinical specimens, such as respiratory secretions from intubated patients or specimens from open wounds, is difficult to determine because they often represent colonization.

-Risk factors for Acinetobacter infection depend on the type of infection (hospital-acquired, community-acquired, multidrug resistant—see Table: Risk Factors for Acinetobacter Infection).
+Risk factors for Acinetobacter infection depend on the type of infection (hospital-acquired, community-acquired, multidrug resistant—see table Risk Factors for Acinetobacter infection).

 Risk Factors for Acinetobacter Infection

 In patients with localized cellulitis or phlebitis associated with a foreign body (eg, IV catheter, suture), removal of the foreign body plus local care is usually sufficient.
-Tracheobronchitis after endotracheal intubation may resolve with pulmonary toilet alone.
+Tracheobronchitis after endotracheal intubation may resolve with pulmonary hygiene alone.
 Patients with more extensive infections should be treated with antibiotics and with debridement if necessary.

 Mild to moderate infections may respond to monotherapy.
 Traumatic wound infections can be treated with minocycline.
-Serious infections are treated with combination therapy—typically, imipenem, or ampicillin/sulbactam plus an aminoglycoside.

 To prevent spread, health care practitioners should use contact precautions (hand washing, barrier precautions) and appropriate ventilator care and cleaning for patients colonized or infected with MDR-AB.

-A. baumannii (AB) accounts for about 80% of infections and tends to occur in critically ill, hospitalized patients.
+A. baumannii (AB) accounts for about 80% of Acinetobacter infections and tends to occur in critically ill, hospitalized patients.